OrangeSpork/HS2TakeChargePlugin/README.md

 \
 This should only really be used with girls with more advanced experience/state.
 I don't believe slave girls have access to many dominant positions either, but haven't tested it.

 The Ctrl+A (default) auto mode engages, well, auto mode - similar to above.
 Game plays itself essentially until you turn it off or the female exhausts.
-It will randomly select from all available positions, but is limited to Caress, Service and Sex positions (including the Women led versions).
-Special, Lesbian and Multichar modes will not be selected and enabling auto mode inside of them doesn't entirely function.
+It will randomly select from all available positions.

 Auto Animation Timing: When turned on (in plugin settings) overrides the animation speed with a (configurable - see Rules below) timing pattern.
 Adds a bit of variety to the visuals.
 Note - this doesn't change the arousal meter speed, just the visuals.
 If you enable auto speed in all modes, you still have control of the arousal speed and changing between slow/fast loops with the mouse wheel - it just won't change the animation speed.